 Meal planning for two can be so. dang. hard.
 Stop getting sick of eating the same thing over and over!
 Use these handy tips to help cut down on your food waste and save on your grocery bill.
 Oh, and we’ve got 4 week’s worth of meal ideas for you, too!

-Newly weds?
+Newlyweds?
 Empty nesters?
 Roommates?
 Single parent and kid?
 Whatever your situation, cooking for two can be hard.
 You usually end up spending way more money than you should at the store.
-Not to mention, it’s not fun eating the same exact thing day after day.
-(Unless it’s brownies; we can always get on board with eating those every day!)
+Not to mention, it’s no fun eating the same exact thing day after day.
+(Unless it’s ice cream; we can always get on board with eating that every day!)

 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.